 11 Fun Facts About Mill Ends Park, Portland’s Leprechaun Colony

-“Ireland” may be the most popular first answer given when someone is asked about where leprechauns live, but Portland, Oregon, has its very own population of little green-clad Irishmen, too.
-And they’ve even got a dedicated area—Mill Ends Park—to prove it.
+“Ireland” may be the first answer that comes to mind when asked where in the world you might be most likely to spot a leprechaun, but Portland, Oregon, is home to its very own population of tiny, pot-o’-gold-loving Irishmen, too.
+They’ve even got a dedicated area—Mill Ends Park—to prove it.
 Here are 11 fun facts about what has been described as “the only leprechaun colony west of Ireland.”

-Upon his return home from World War II in 1946, Dick Fagan went back to work as a journalist with the Oregon Journal, with a second-floor office overlooking what is now known as Naito Parkway.
-Amidst all the traffic and hustling that took place outside of his window, Fagan became fascinated with one element of his view: a tiny hole that had been placed in the median for a light pole.
+Upon his return home from World War II in 1946, Dick Fagan went back to work as a journalist at the Oregon Journal, where his second-floor office overlooked what is now known as Naito Parkway.
+Amidst all the traffic and activity that took place outside his window, Fagan became fascinated with one element of his view: A tiny hole that had been placed in the median for a light pole.

-Fagan watched as weeds began to fill in the spot where the light pole was meant to be placed.
-But he wasn’t happy with that either, and so he planted some flowers there.
+Fagan watched as weeds began to fill in the spot where the light pole was meant to be installed.
+But he wasn’t happy with that either, and so he planted some flowers, too.

 Making that tiny hole in the ground pretty was only the beginning of the attention Fagan began lavishing upon the space.
 In his Oregon Journal column, “Mill Ends”—which, like the irregular pieces of leftover lumber it was named for, shared interesting little stories— he often referenced the leprechauns who lived in the park.

 4. Mill Ends Park’s head leprechaun is named Patrick O’Toole.